websharks/zencache-pro-original/zencache-pro/readme.txt

 ZenCache is now completely uninstalled and you can start fresh :-)

 == Frequently Asked Questions ==

+= I already have Quick Cache installed; how do I install ZenCache? =

+ZenCache is the successor to Quick Cache and will automatically detect any existing Quick Cache options and migrate those options over to ZenCache.
+For further details, please see the [migration FAQ](http://zencache.com/kb-article/how-to-migrate-from-quick-cache-lite-to-zencache-lite/).

 = How do I know that ZenCache is working the way it should be? =